Secrover/Secrover/README.md

 > This setup is ideal for **publicly sharing reports**, for example on GitHub Pages or a public website.

+➡️ You can copy the workflow from the [demo repository’s `.github/workflows/secrover.yml`](https://github.com/secrover/secrover-demo/blob/main/.github/workflows/secrover.yml) to get started quickly.

 ### Flexible Deployment Options

-Secrover is not limited to GitHub Actions — you can also **export reports to any remote destination** (SFTP, WebDAV, SMB, S3, Google Drive, etc.) using rclone, making them automatically available on internal servers, intranet sites, cloud storage, or backup locations.
+Secrover is not limited to GitHub Actions — you can [also export reports to any remote destination](#-exporting-reports-optional) (SFTP, WebDAV, SMB, S3, Google Drive, etc.) using rclone, making them automatically available on internal servers, intranet sites, cloud storage, or backup locations.

 This flexibility ensures that whether you want **public reporting** or **private/internal hosting**, Secrover can fit your workflow.

-➡️ You can copy the workflow from the [demo repository’s `.github/workflows/secrover.yml`](https://github.com/secrover/secrover-demo/blob/main/.github/workflows/secrover.yml) to get started quickly.

 ## Getting Started